Overview of Paget’s Disease

 Diagnosis of Paget’s Disease

+- Blood test.
 Your doctor may order a blood test to check for the enzyme alkaline phosphatase.
 This test can indicate either Paget’s disease or another condition such as liver disease.
-If you blood contains high levels of the enzyme, it may be a sign of the disease.
+If your blood contains high levels of the enzyme, it may be a sign of the disease.

 Treatment of Paget’s Disease